NoRePercussions/chaOS/docs/source/modules/processmanager.rst

 - functionObject: an executable type object representing the function to be executed
 - priority [optional]: a number 0-3 representing the process priority
 - state [optional]: a list of parameters to be unpacked into the functionObject function on execution
+- retain [optional]: true/false if the listener should be preserved to run multiple times

 Returns: